 New advances in gait analysis technology mean you can get specific, accurate data on how to improve your running and avoid injury without going to a clinic, shoe store or lab, using cutting-edge wearable tech, no cameras necessary.
 Though identifying weaknesses that could lead to injury can benefit any runner, gait analysis is particularly useful for runners who are coming back to running after an injury.

-For the last seven years, coach and human performance consultant Malcolm Kent of Cochrane, Alta. has been focused on taking gait analysis off the treadmill and into outdoor running, with excellent results.
+For the last seven years, coach and human performance consultant Malcolm Kent of Runfisix in Cochrane, Alta. has been focused on taking gait analysis off the treadmill and into outdoor running, with excellent results.
 “Conventional gait analysis on the treadmill is limited by certain factors,” says Kent.
 “The true picture emerges outside in real workouts.”
 In partnership with engineer Tim Clark of RunScribe, Kent has helped developed small foot pods that clip onto the runner’s laces, and that can measure the runner’s left and right sides independently.

 Previously, Kent explains, most gait analysis involved having someone watching a runner on a treadmill.
 Slow-motion video was better than the naked eye, and the best analysis available at the time used high frame-rate cameras (shooting 1,000 to 2,000 frames per second).
 But it was still limited to indoor use.

 The technology first became available in 2014-2015 and has been refined in the years since then, such that it’s now possible for anyone to buy (or borrow) the pods, use them to gather data from their actual workouts outside, and have the data analyzed to reveal gait issues that may lead to injury, which can then be corrected through strengthening exercises.